Impeachment trial kicks off this week as Hill leaders near deal on its parameters - KESQ

 Debate over witnesses looms over start of trial

+The trial rules being finalized by Senate leaders would offer House managers the option to seek a vote on calling witnesses, but that’s only keeping open the possibility — it’s not an indication on its own that the managers plan to do so.

-The witness question has not yet been decided.
-But the desire for witnesses who might be able to corroborate Trump’s thinking and actions while the riots were unfolding is running into many Senate Democrats’ wishes for a quick trial so they can move onto passing Biden’s Covid-19 relief package.
+Democrats’ desire for witnesses who might be able to corroborate Trump’s thinking and actions while the riots were unfolding is running into many Senate Democrats’ wishes for a quick trial so they can move onto passing Biden’s Covid-19 relief package.
+The problem for the managers is it’s unclear who they could call as a witness voluntarily who could speak to Trump’s mindset.
+Even if the Senate voted to subpoena a witness who was in the White House on January 6, there could be a court fight over executive privilege that would delay the trial.

 Still, some Senate Democrats say they don’t want to hamstring the managers for the sake of speed.
 Because Democrats control the Senate, they have the votes to allow for witnesses without GOP support, unlike in the 2020 trial.